Guidelines for Authors: The Science Teacher

 Letters to the Editor

 We welcome letters to the Editor.
-Letters should be submitted in a timely manner and focus directly on a matter addressed in The Science Teacher.
-Statements should be validated by reference to research.
+Letters should be submitted in a timely manner and focus directly on an issue addressed in The Science Teacher and be validated by reference to research.
 Limit letters to 300 words.
-All letters are subject to editing for clarity and space.
-Writers whose letters are chosen for print will be notified.
-Letters should include writer's name, institutional affiliation, address, and e-mail.
+For verification purposes, include writer's name, institutional affiliation, address, and e-mail.

 What our reviewers look for